RajMazumder18110/RajMazumder18110/README.md

 ### About Me 🚀

 I am a coder who loves to think solutions out of thin air.
-I enjoy learning about and working on DevOps technology.
+I enjoy learning about and working on Blockchain technology.
 I also have a knack for Open Source.

 - 🌱 I’m currently learning **Solidity, Ethereum & Blockchain, DS&Algo**